Everything-Explained/SAI/notes/classes/Dictionary{}.md

 `encodeWord()` | Encodes a specified word if it exists within the Dictionary.
 The current encoding archetype is: `&<word index>`

 ## Purpose
-[[SAI#Simple AI|SAI]] uses the Dictionary to lighten the load of the developer.
+SAI uses the Dictionary to lighten the load of the developer.
 A traditional dictionary is one that holds many definitions of many words, but in this case, that's *not* the case.
 This Dictionary stores words in arrays of synonyms.
 In other words, if you had a word like "large" for instance, it would store this word like so: `[["large"]]`.

 An array of arrays is how this storage is organized.
 Each array, instead of holding a definition, is holding synonyms.
 In the case of `[["large"]]`, we now have an index of Zero that contains a single array with a value of `["large"]`.
 If we were to add the word "big" to the Dictionary, we would place it alongside "large" and have an array looking like this: `[["large", "big"]]`.